docpad-archive/documentation/Upgrading.md

 	3. If a plugin's `package.json` exists, as well as it's `main` property, docpad will use that as the plugin file's location instead of the location in step 2.1.
 	4. Plugin configuration should be moved to their `package.json` file, to the key `docpad.plugin` which should be an object.
 This is then customisable by docpad's `package.json` as well as the website's via `docpad.plugin.#{pluginName}`.
 The configuration of a plugin is available via the `@config` property.
 	5. To access docpad within a plugin, you should now use `@docpad` rather than having it passed through as an argument, this applies for logger too (now use `@logger`).
+	6. A lot of docpad configuration has been moved to `@docpad.config`

 ## Upgrading from 0.x to 1.0